sifive/block-pio-sifive/README.md

 })
 ```

-Now we need to add a new block to `demo.wake` and add the block to a DUT.
+Now we need to add a new block to `pio.wake` and add the block to a DUT.
 ```wake
 global def pio16Block =
   setScalaBlockConfig "sifive.blocks.pio.WithpioTop2" pioBlock